mumo← Back

 applicationstringDisplay name of your client (≤100 chars).
 Surfaces in the session info panel.

 Returns a session object (see Quickstart for an example shape).
-For autonomous sessions, status starts as streaming and transitions through processing to ready.

 Idempotency: pass Idempotency-Key: <stable-string> to make retries safe.
 Same key + same body returns the cached response; same key + different body returns 409 idempotency_conflict.

-POST /api/sessions/:id/rounds
+POST /api/sessions/:id/rounds#

 Append a round to a remote-mode session.
 Body: